-Even though access to the reception scheme is conditional to the level of resources of the asylum seekers, if they acquire some income during the process of their application for asylum (benefiting from a right to work thanks to another residence permit), this is not a reason for them to be excluded from the reception centre (CADA).
-However, a financial contribution for their stay in CADA centres will be asked and the monthly allowance (AMS) will no longer be paid.145 Article 11 of the Rules of operation146 which should be common to all CADA centres establishes that the exclusion from the centre may be imposed by the management in case of false statements concerning the identity or personal situations of the asylum seekers accommodated.
-Finally, asylum seekers can be excluded from the centres if they do not respect the rules of community life.
-Such decisions of exclusion are pronounced by the CADA manager, with a preliminary approval by the Prefect.
+Article 11 of the Rules of operation275 which should be common to all CADA centres establishes that the exclusion from the centre may be imposed by the management in case of false statements concerning the identity or personal situations of the asylum seekers accommodated.
+Asylum seekers can also be excluded from the centres if they do not respect the rules of community life (seriously violent behaviour for instance).
+Such decisions of exclusion are pronounced by the CADA manager, on an individual basis and as last resort, with a preliminary approval by the Prefect.